How to start a cleaning business in California

 3. Apply for an Employer Identification Number (EIN)

-If your business employs people, operates as a multi-member LLC, is part of a partnership or is a corporation, you must have an EIN for tax purposes.
+If your business employs people, operates as a multi-member LLC, is part of a partnership or corporation, you must have an EIN for tax purposes.
 This is essential for paying employees, managing your business taxes, opening bank accounts and applying for credit.

 General Liability insurance

-Learn more about general liability insurance for cleaning businesses.
+Learn more about general liability for cleaning businesses.

 Workers’ Compensation insurance